basho/basho_docs/source/riak/references/appendices/Riak-Control.md

 ## Requirements

 Though Riak Control [is maintained as a separate application](https://github.com/basho/riak_control), the necessary code for Control ships with versions of Riak 1.1 and greater and requires no additional downloads outside of your preferred package or source build.

-It also requires that SSL be enabled in the [[Configuration Files]].
+It is strongly recommended that SSL be enabled for riak-control, and SSL is requied unless you set {auth, none}.
+SSL can be enabled in the [[Configuration Files]].

 ## Setting Up Riak Control